LiorSilberman/JaMoveo/README.md

 ### For Regular Users
 - **Join a session:** Log in and stay on the main player page to view the current song's lyrics or chords as updated by the admin.

+##### If you'd like to visit the live version of the app, you can check it out at https://jamoveo.up.railway.app.